MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_syllabus/policies.md

   a full code example, please use the anonymous feature to post the question.
 - We will also use Piazza for announcements — please make sure your notifications are turned on and you check the website frequently.
-This will be the primary method of communication for course-wide communication.
+This will be the primary method of communication for course-wide announcements.
-- If larger-scale or conceptual questions on assignments or lecture material, please set up a time to discuss during office hours.
+- If you have larger-scale or conceptual questions on assignments or lecture material, please set up a time to discuss during office hours.

 ## Group Work